-MA: Yes.
-I've always had in Reach.
+MA: Yeah.
+I've always had in-reach.
 Yes.
 So, that was nice.
-Yes.

-SW: So, yes.
-How did that work communicating with people while you are at sea back home?
+SW: How did that work?
+Communicating with people while you are at sea back home?

 MA: It was nice.
 It was tough because you're limited to the amount of messages that you could send.
-It was really nice to have to be able to just like, text my mum or my boyfriend and just like, be able to have some communication with them and feel connected to them even though I was offshore.
-But at the same time, it's really only like a message or two, like back and forth before, like you're going off deck or whatever the reason, so you're able to talk to them.
-But then like, I would find myself spending like almost the rest of like that day just being like, I want to say that, and just like not being able to just like, yes, connect with, like loved ones as well as I wanted to.
+It was really nice to have to be able to just text my mom or my boyfriend and just like, be able to have some communication with them and feel connected to them even though I was offshore.
+But at the same time, it's really only a message or two back and forth before you're going off deck or whatever the reason.
+You're able to talk to them, but then I would find myself spending almost the rest of like that day just being like, "I want to say this, I want to say that" and just not being able to connect with loved ones as well as I wanted to.

-SW: How did they feel about you being offshore?
+SW: How did they feel about you being offshore on a small vessel in December in New England?